5.3 Vortec supercharger Whipple

 Besides that, you will also want to look at upgrading the fueling for your build.
 The stock injectors will definitely not be capable of flowing enough to keep up with a supercharger.
 You might also need a larger and more powerful fuel pump, too.
 Without proper fueling, your engine will run lean and detonate, potentially causing catastrophic damage.

 There are many different kinds of blowers available for a 5.3 Vortec build.
-All of them have their pros and cons, but they are generally capable of producing similar power levels on the Vortec 5300.
+All of them have their pros and cons, but they are generally capable of producing similar power levels.
 For the best output you will want a kit that has an intercooler with it, regardless of the blower type.
 An intercooler will help cool the boost before it enters the engine, adding oxygen and reducing the temperature of the air.
 This will improve horsepower and torque and will also lower cylinder pressure to reduce detonation and pre-ignition.

 Roots and Twin-Screw